theochem/horton/doc/dev_getting_started.rst

     export PROMPT_DIRTRIM=3
     export PS1="${GREEN}\u@\h${RS} ${BLUE}\w${RS}${YELLOW}${GITPS1}${BLUE}>${RS} "

-The bash prompt shows will show what `branch` you are working on.
+With these settings, the bash prompt will show what `branch` you are working on.
 It will become clear later what that means.

 Some terminology